 9.2 In the absence of detail on an Order or Quotation, the accepted payment schedule is:

 40/40/20 whereby 40% of the contract total will be invoiced upon acceptance of the Order or Quotation, 40% upon ‘sign-off’ of the ‘visual concepts’, 20% on completion of the project/site or ‘launch’, or prior to the ‘launch’ should hosting be provided by another supplier.

-9.3 The Client shall pay each invoice submitted by the Company within 30 Business Days of the date of the invoice and in cleared funds in accordance with clause 9.4 below.
+9.3 The Client shall pay each invoice submitted by the Company in accordance with the terms as they appear on the invoice, or where otherwise not stated, within 30 Business Days of the date of the invoice and in cleared funds in accordance with clause 9.4 below.
 The invoice number shall be stated on all payments, and payments by BACS, CHAPS, Cheque and Bank Transfer are accepted.